circe/circe/docs/src/main/tut/optics.md

 ## Recursively modifying JSON

 Sometimes you may need to recursively modify JSON.
-Let assume you need to transform all numbers into strings in the example JSON:
+Let's assume you need to transform all numbers into strings in the example JSON:

 ```scala mdoc